pzq522362451/SW-CycleGAN/README.md

 ## Implementation details
 - The overall experiments include swd,wd,swd-sem and wd-sem are included in Run Main.ipynb.
 Directly using this file can get the results.
 Note that users should change the directory to successfully run this code.
--Hyperparameter settings: Adam optimizer is used with learning rate of `2e-4` in both the generator and the discriminator;The batch size is `32`, total iteration is 10,000.
+- Hyperparameter settings: Adam optimizer is used with learning rate of `2e-4` in both the generator and the discriminator;The batch size is `32`, total iteration is 10,000.
 LABDA (Weight of cycle consistency loss) is `10`.
 Random projection in SWD is `32`.

 ## Usage
 The script with `.ipynb` contains all the experiments (four scenarios: wd/swd/wd-sem/swd-sem).